sportdeath/range_mi/README.md

     cd ~/catkin_ws
     catkin_make

+Then to compute the mutual information of an occupancy grid, you can run:

+    roslaunch range_mi occupancy_grid_mi.launch

+In ```rviz``` the occupancy grid map will be displayed on the topic ```/map``` and the mutual information surface will be displayed on the topic ```/mi_map```.
+The topics names, number of range measurement beams and other parameters are available in the ```launch/params.yaml``` file.
+By running the ```node/mi_grid_heatmap.py``` script, the mutual information surface can be saved as colored image like the one above.

+By using the "Publish Point" tooltip in ```rviz```, you can click on a point in the map to condition the mutual information on a measurement being made at that point.
+This will likely reduce the information gain within the view of the clicked point.

+We have also included another script to compute the mutual information by averaging the information gain over random assigments of occupancy.
+This will take much longer than the included algorithm, but it will eventually converge to the same result.
+Run it on a map as follows:

+    roslaunch range_mi monte_carlo_mi.launch

 ## API

 A basic demonstration of how this code can be used for computing 2D mutual information surfaces is found in ```test/api_demi.cpp```.
 Run it as described above in the "Without ROS" section.